joeybernard/joeybernard.github.io/posts/statistics-with-r/index.rst

 through CRAN.
 Because of this, there is usually a function, or several, to handle almost any task you can imagine.
 And if not, you have the freedom to develop your own.
 Because R is broken down into a core engine and functions, this means that any graphical interface is simply bolted on top of the core.
 There are several graphical interfaces available, such as RComander or Rgui.

+  image::/images/R/gui1.png

-[gui1.png | R on a Mac] There are also graphical interfaces available for Windows and Mac OSX.
+There are also graphical interfaces available for Windows and Mac OSX.
 We'll be looking at actual commands in R, so we'll be using the text interface.
-To start it, you simply have to type in "R" and hit enter. [text1.png] To quit R, you simply have to type "q();" and hit enter.
+To start it, you simply have to type in "R" and hit enter.

+  image::/images/R/text1.png

+To quit R, you
+simply have to type "q();" and hit enter.
 In R, commands can end with either a semi-colon or a newline.

 R has very extensive help files available for all of the commands and functions.
 Accessing these help pages can be done two ways: